Diegopie/thinking-in-react/notes.md

 - [] start refactoring table row as a single component
 - [] Pass Invoice List Down from App.jsx and .map() over it using what has been built of TableComponent Row

-## SRC4.4 Demo Table Row as Single Component, then render using App.jsx data
+## SRC4 Demo Table Row Built as a Single Component, then Render Rows from APP_DATA

+- [] Pass prop data down from App.jsx

-## SRC4 Demo Table Row Built as a Single Componenet, then Add State
+## SRC4.4 Demo Table Row as Single Component, then Add Stat

 - [] start updating state via: Identify where your state should live
 - [] Demo react dev tools to show child and parent components

 ## SRC5 - Demo Completed State, then add Add/Remove invoice rows

-## SRC6 -
+## SRC6 - Demo Completed Front End